LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 **To add a File Upload interaction - high-level process**

-1. Add a *File Upload* interaction.
+1. Add a *File Upload interaction*.
 This handles upload of the file to LiveEngage.
-2. Add an *Integration* interaction beneath the File Upload interaction.
-This interaction must invoke a *File* integration that handles upload of the file from LiveEngage to your brand's external file share or system.
+2. Add an *Integration interaction* beneath the File Upload interaction.
+This interaction must invoke a [File integration](conversation-builder-integrations-file-integrations.html) that handles upload of the file from LiveEngage to your brand's external file share or system.
 3. Create a *dialog* that a) gets triggered when the upload succeeds, and b) handles the "success" flow.
 4. Create a *dialog* that a) gets triggered when the upload fails, and b) handles the "failure" flow.